airpair/the-definitive-ionic-starter-guide/post.md

 #### Ionic Services

-Services are programmatic user interface elements that are declared in JavaScript.
-These are typically declared in your controllers, and are interface elements that have a limited display (such as modals, popups, loaders).
+Services are programmatic user interface elements that are declared in JavaScript, and are provided using Angular's services architecture.
+These are typically used in your controllers, and provide interface elements that have a limited display time (such as modals, popups, loaders).
 Just like Angular services, Ionic services all start with a `$` and are very clearly named like you see in this example.

 ```javascript,linenums=true
 function Controller($scope, $ionicSlideBoxDelegate) {